vvscode/docs/docs/sms/sms.md

 ---
-title: "Introduction to SMS"
+title: Introduction to SMS
+excerpt: >-
-excerpt: "This document provides a detailed user guide and reference documentation on the Sinch SMS REST API.
-Find out more information about our SMS REST API now."
+  This document provides a detailed user guide and reference documentation on the Sinch SMS REST API.
+Find out more information about our SMS REST API now.
 ---
 ## Overview